TsekNet/PowerShell/Profile/README.md

 ## Contributing

-Feel free to submit a pull request if you see any issues.
+Please open a pull request with any issues you run into.

 ## License